ergoplatform/ergodocs/docs/node/install/manual.md

 # Ergo Full Node Manual Installation

 This document provides a systematic process for the manual installation of an Ergo full node on a server.
-For desktop installation, the [Satergo](https://satergo.com) platform is recommended.
+For desktop installation, the [Satergo](https://satergo.com) wallet is available.

 ---